AnushaMadarapu/Assessment/README.md

 # Assessment

-This application allows a user to register their with their name and address details, and stores them in the database for a later retrieval.
+This application allows a user to register their name and address details, and stores them in the database for a later retrieval.
-I've used springboot, hibernate, JPA and thymeleaf for building this project.
+I've used springboot, hibernate, JPA, and thymeleaf for building this project.

 # Couldn't get the validation done in time and the date has an issue with thymeleaf template conversion